thaynabcosta/thaynabcosta/README.md

-A Python Developer based in Manaus, Amazonas, Brazil.
+# Python Developer with solid experience in process automation (RPA) and data analysis for the industrial sector.
+I have advanced skills in Python and practical experience with Agile methodologies (SCRUM).

 🔹 **Contact:** [devthaynacosta@gmail.com](mailto:devthaynacosta@gmail.com) | [LinkedIn](https://www.linkedin.com/in/thaynabeatriz)

-Python Developer with solid experience in process automation (RPA) and data analysis for the industrial sector.
-I have advanced skills in Python and practical experience with Agile methodologies (SCRUM).
 ---

 ### Languages and Tools: